The finish choice with the longest consequences — and the brands worth knowing.

-Welcome to The Renovation Brief.
-Every Tuesday one renovation decision — exactly where to spend and where to save.
-This week: kitchen tapware.
+One renovation decision per issue — exactly where to spend and where to save.

 SPEND OR SAVE — KITCHEN TAPWARE